 Panelists: John Fragglepuss Evans, Breanne Evans, Lindsay Starke, and Brittany Evans

-This is a summary of our panel on Studio Ghibli for Anime Banzai 2014.
-In this panel we discussed the history of Studio Ghibli, the filmography, Hayao Miyazaki, and also some fun facts about the studio.
+This is a summary of our panel on Studio Ghibli for Anime Banzai 2015.
+We presented this panel at Anime Banzai 2014 and the organizers asked us to present it again this year.
+We changed a lot of the information to keep it fresh and new.
+We discussed the history of Studio Ghibli, the filmography, the directors, and the original stories that inspired Studio Ghibli films.
 We appreciate everybody that joined us for the panel.
 We would also like to thank Anime Banzai for combining two of the panel rooms so that we were able to fit everybody in the panel.

 Studio Ghibli: A History